 Data analysis

 Data analysis was conducted in R version 4.0.3.
 A detailed descriptive statistics table was provided examining the characteristics of the study population such as age, sex, urban/rural residence, mother’s education, mother’s employment status, and wealth index expressed as percentages.
-The differences in these characteristics by region (North vs. South) were tested using chi-square tests.
-Logistic regression models were performed to compute odds ratios to examine the association between each index of undernutrition and geographical region adjusting for the age and sex of the child.
+We explored differences in these characteristics by region (North vs. South) using chi-squared tests.
+We used logistic regression to compute odds ratios to examine the association between each index of undernutrition and geographical region adjusting for the age and sex of the child.
 A multivariate logistic model was then used to determine the association between maternal social deprivation factors and undernutrition.
 Another logistic regression model was used to examine the association between maternal social deprivation factors and undernutrition stratified by region.
 The possibility of effect modification by age and sex on indices of undernutrition was explored but no interaction was found for sex and was not reported in the results.
-Odds ratios and their corresponding 95 % CI were reported.
-P values of <0·05 were considered statistically significant.

 Research Ethics